t-systems-on-site-services-gmbh/german-STSbenchmark/README.md

 # German STSbenchmark Dataset
-This is the german translation of the [STSbenchmark dataset](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark).
+This is the German translation of the [STSbenchmark dataset](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark).